 (5) Urban studies and community development (purple)

-An analysis of the terms’ locations shows that the sub-fields of labor (red) and community organizing (green), while connected to other themes, are relatively autonomous and self-referential.
-The absence of red or green nodes located within the general area of other clusters leads us to conclude that research on these themes tends to be more independent compared to research on social movements, race/gender, and urban studies, which are closely intertwined.
+An analysis of the terms’ locations shows that the labor and community organizing sub-fields, while connected to other themes, are relatively autonomous and self-referential.
+The absence of red or green nodes within other clusters’ general area suggests that research on these themes tends to be more independent than research on social movements, race/gender, and urban studies.

-Examining the location of terms within the labor and community organizing clusters, we also discern thematic differences between terms appearing at the map’s periphery versus its center.
-For example, in the labor cluster (red), remote terms include all the keywords related to unions, indicating that there is a body of literature on union organizing that is relatively disconnected from the literature on community organizing and social movements.
-Likewise, in the community organizing cluster, peripheral terms include keywords such as intervention, prevention, and participatory research.
-This suggests the existence of a body of literature on intervention and prevention programs that include a community organizing component, which is relatively disconnected from the literature on labor organizing and social movements.
-These studies are mainly found in applied research fields such as healthcare, social work, and psychology.
+An examination of the terms’ location within the labor and community organizing clusters also revealed thematic differences between terms appearing at the map’s periphery and at its center.
+For example, in the labor cluster, remote terms included all keywords related to unions, indicating that there is a body of literature on union organizing that is relatively disconnected from the community organizing and social movements literature.
+Likewise, in the community organizing cluster, peripheral terms included keywords such as intervention, prevention, and participatory research.
+This suggests the existence of a body of literature on intervention and prevention programs found mainly in applied research fields, such as healthcare, social work, and psychology, and including a community organizing component that is relatively disconnected from the labor organizing and social movements literature.

 Organizing and Democracy

-A co-occurrence map can be further used to visualize the study of a sub-theme within a research field and to identify potential gaps in the literature.
-This can be done by locating sub-themes that are disconnected from others.
-We used this method to explore the study of democracy within scholarship on organizing.
-To this end, we honed in on the relationship between the keyword “democracy” and other keywords in the map.
-These relationships are highlighted in figure 3.
+A co-occurrence map can be further used to visualize the study of a research field’s sub-theme and to identify potential gaps in the literature by locating sub-themes that are disconnected from others.
+We used this method to explore the study of democracy within scholarship on organizing, focusing on the relationship between the keyword “democracy” and other keywords in the map.
+These relationships are highlighted in Figure 2.

-Figure 3.
-Democracy in the Co-Occurrence Map
+Figure 2.
+Democracy in the Terms Co-Occurrence Map